linusjf/Conventions/CONVENTIONS_BASH.md

 - Comment tricky, non-obvious, interesting or important parts of your code.

-- Use TODO comments for code that is temporary, a short-term solution, or \
-  good-enough but not perfect.

 - Indent 2 spaces.
 No tabs.

 - Maximum line length is 80 characters.